 The Medical Coding Technical Certificate program offers excellent preparation for students wanting to begin a career in coding medical records.
-The Healthcare/IT Medical Management Technical Certificate (PDF) program prepares students for careers in the healthcare IT arena.
+The Healthcare/IT Medical Management Technical Certificate program prepares students for careers as medical records and health information technicans.

 Planning to earn a Bachelor's degree?